kumar-shashank/online_banking_system/README.md

 This project should not be modified in any way and used anywhere else without my permission.

-If you use this project for phishing purposes after modifying the source code / or by any other means, remember that the original project has nothing to do with phishing or any other malicious purpose.
-Any loss of data or unauthorized access which happened because of such phishing kits would not be my responsibility as that is not my original code.
-Strict legal action would be taken if someone is found modifying it and using it for any unethical purpose.

 # Online Banking System
 A web based banking system with all essential features and security accompanied by a beautiful and simple website.
 The website is designed in accordance with google material design and resposive web design guidelines to ensure a seamless experience between devices.